-As we've mentioned in our introduction to building exhaust systems, the exhaust manifold design, or CARiD's exhaust header design has a major affect on engine performance, and plays an important role in car tuning.
+As we've mentioned in our introduction to building exhaust systems, the exhaust manifold design, exhaust header design has a major affect on engine performance, and plays an important role in car tuning.
 In terms of exhaust header design, both the primary pipe diameter and primary pipe length will determine the engine's overall power band as well as its peak power point.
 But, before you begin with your exhaust header design, you need to take into account the number of cylinders, the engine capacity, and the maximum usable RPM as these will all influence your design.

 The primary pipe diameter and the primary pipe length of exhaust manifold are the two important factors in the exhaust header design.
 To a large extent, engine capacity, the number of cylinders and the maximum usable RPM will influence primary pipe diameter and primary pipe length.
 Thus, a 1600cc 4-cylinder or a 2400cc 6-cylinder naturally aspirated modified street car with a maximum usable RPM of 5,500 RPM, should have an exhaust manifold with a primary pipe diameter of about 1? inch and a primary pipe length of 34-36 inches, while a 2000cc 4-cylinder naturally aspirated modified race car should have an exhaust manifold with a primary pipe diameter of about 1? inch and a primary pipe length of about 32 inches that feeds into a 2? inch collector.
 Ideally, the primary pipe lengths should have the same lengths but can be within 2 inches of each other.
-On a four-cylinder engine, the and all four primary pipes should join together in a single collector before feeding into the front pipe of the exhaust system, while on a six-cylinder engine, the primary exhaust pipes available at CARiD.com from cylinders 1, 2, and 3 should join into one collector and the primary pipes from cylinders 4, 5, and 6 should join into another collector.
+On a four-cylinder engine, the and all four primary pipes should join together in a single collector before feeding into the front pipe of the exhaust system, while on a six-cylinder engine, the primary exhaust pipes available from cylinders 1, 2, and 3 should join into one collector and the primary pipes from cylinders 4, 5, and 6 should join into another collector.
 A Y-pipe could then be used to join the two collectors before feeding into the front pipe.

 The best exhaust header design for all round race performance would have 1? inch primary pipes that are 32 inches long.
 These dimensions provide the best power curve over the widest RPM range and would be ideal for rally cars.
 An exhaust manifold with longer primary pipes would provide better top-end power but with less pulling power, while an exhaust manifold with shorter primary pipes would provide better low-end torque.
 On a turbocharged engine, an exhaust manifold with short primary pipes will help with acceleration until boost pressure is reached and the turbocharger spools up.
 Thus, you should have the exhaust manifold tuned to your specific needs during the design stage.